SS Lina Fisser

-She was seized by the Allies in May 1945 at Kiel, Germany and passed to the Ministry of War Transport (MoWT) and renamed Empire Conderton.
-In 1947, she was sold into merchant service and was renamed Marchmont.
-In 1952, a further sale saw her renamed Irene M. In 1955, she was sold to Canada, serving until 1957 when she was scrapped.
+It was seized by the Allies in May 1945 at Kiel, Germany and passed to the Ministry of War Transport (MoWT) and renamed Empire Conderton.
+In 1947, it was sold into merchant service and was renamed Marchmont.
+In 1952, a further sale saw her renamed Irene M. In 1955, it was sold to Canada, serving until 1957 when it was scrapped.

 Description

 The ship was built in 1912 by Blyth Shipbuilding and Drydock Co Ltd, Blyth.
 She was completed in September 1912.